 To maintain a heart-smart diet, it’s essential for seniors to actively monitor and adjust their dietary habits through a few key practices that can make a real difference:

-By actively engaging in these practices, you can effectively manage your heart health and adapt your dietary habits to follow a heart-smart diet that aligns with your changing health requirements.
+By actively engaging in these practices, you can effectively manage your and adapt your dietary habits to follow a heart-smart diet that aligns with your changing health requirements.
 Remember, you’re not alone on this journey-support is always available.

 Adopting a heart-smart diet is essential for seniors who want to enhance their cardiovascular health and overall well-being.
 By focusing on nutrient-dense foods and practical strategies, older adults can take meaningful steps toward better heart health.
 Emphasizing fruits, vegetables, whole grains, healthy fats, and lean proteins, while reducing sodium intake, lays the groundwork for a heart-healthy diet.